Russia now 'totally unsafe' for foreign firms, EU warns

 Putin also appointed Kremlin loyalists as new directors of the seized subsidiaries on Tuesday.

-Carlsberg's brewery is to be run by 70-year old Taimuraz Bolloev, a businessman who is Putin's long-time friend, according to Spark-Interfax, a Russian corporate database.
+Carlsberg's breweries are to be run by 70-year old Taimuraz Bolloev, a businessman who is Putin's long-time friend, according to Spark-Interfax, a Russian corporate database.

 Danone's yoghurt business is to be run by 34-year old Yakub Zakriev, who is Chechnya's agriculture minister and a nephew of Chechen warlord Ramzan Kadyrov, the Financial Times reported.